Introduction to Jonesboro, Arkansas

 Things To Do In Jonesboro

 While staying in the city, you can visit Craighead Forest County Park and the West Washington Avenue Historic District.
-It is also worth visting the many churches in the city.
+It is also worth visiting the many churches in the city.
 Crowley's Ridge State Park and Lake Frierson State Park offer facilities for camping, boating, trail, and fishing.
 One can shop at the Airport Center Shopping Center, Highland Square Shopping Center, West Mart Center Shopping Center, Indian Mall Shopping Center, and Caraway Plaza Shopping Center.

 The Millington Muni Airport is nearby.